-Myth #4: With GoogleTranslate and technology these days, who needs a real person?

-GoogleTranslate is great to get the gist of a message, but if you want to be confident that you are using a professional, fluent translation, the only option is to use a person.
-Currently packages such a GoogleTranslate can only go so far, and cannot handle nuances, cultural references, humour or complicated sentences.
+Myth #4: With Google Translate, technology, and AI, who needs a real person?
+Google Translate is great to get the gist of a message, but if you want to be confident that you are using a professional, fluent translation, the only option is to use a person.

+Currently, software like Google Translate or any type of AI can only go so far.
+It cannot handle nuances, cultural references, humour or complicated sentences.
 Most people will spot an automatic translation a mile away, and it may make them laugh - not so good when you want to be taken seriously in business.

-Myth #5: All translators do is type one text into another language.
+Myth #5: All translators do is type one text into another language

-Take into account writing skills, top-notch grammar and spelling, working out what the original author intended, research and terminology checking, and add in cultural considerations.
+No, there's a lot more to it than that.
+Take into account writing skills, top-notch grammar and spelling, working out what the original author intended, research and terminology checking, and add-in cultural considerations.

 Translators draft a translation, revise and rework, and ideally sleep on ideas to allow them to tweak their work until they are happy with it.

-Myth #6: With a good dictionary and Google I can work out a decent translation.
+Myth #6: With a good dictionary, Google Translate and AI, surely I can work out a decent translation?

-See number 5.
-You can't.
+See numbers 4 and 5.
+Because, no, you can't.